 Polycarbonate gets its name from the carbonate groups in its backbone chain.
 We call it polycarbonate of bisphenol A because it is made from bisphenol A and phosgene.
-This starts out with the reaction of bisphenol A with sodium hydroxide to get the sodium salt of bisphenol A.
+You can see them below in the regular way we draw molecules or see them in 3-D further below.

 The sodium salt of bisphenol A is then reacted with phosgene, a right nasty compound which was a favorite chemical weapon in World War I, to produce the polycarbonate.

 What?
 You want the gritty details of the reaction?
 Then click here and you will not be disappointed.
+We give you all the steps of the mechanism in gruesome detail.

 Another polymer used for unbreakable windows is poly(methyl methacrylate).